dexprab/vihustudio/BACKLOG.md

 - +Experience button needs to be in scene stack also.
 - Graphics within experience in builder do not rotate on moving the rotation slider.
 - Allow builder to add more places to the scene
+- Give rotation capability to places in builder and studio

 ## Feature Requests